 Themes examined in this course include religious conflict and peace-making within Ireland; the concepts of ‘Irishness’ and ‘Britishness’; and new tensions wrought by international migration and regional politics.
 In each of our destinations, you will engage with aspects of Irish history to explore its impact on contemporary reactions to issues like Brexit, the eighth amendment referendum on abortion, and the current economic and housing crisis.

 This travelling course will spend time considering the Irish Diaspora, Brexit, gender and religious politics, and more.
 Activities will include:

 -hiking around scenery featured in shows like Game of Thrones, and

 *The Spring 2024 seminar will take place during the semester over two weekend trips and evening meetings.

 In previous semesters, Borders in Flux has been offered as a pre-semester seminar in the fall and spring semesters, beginning before the London Center semester program starts and returning to London upon completion.

-This seminar carries three credits in one of three disciplines: HST 300.4, REL 300.4, or PSC 400.4.
-You can learn more about the class through this mock newspaper article about the 2016 Easter Uprising and this one covering Bloody Sunday, created by Fall 2019 students.
+This seminar carries three credits in one of three disciplines: History, Religion, or Political Science.
+You can learn more about the class through London’s Virtual Classroom, the “Questioning Borders” Symposium, or this mock newspaper article covering the 1916 Easter Uprising.